 Soils, plant roots, skin, lungs, and the human gut: They all have a microbiome, the complex of microorganisms that supports life, confers immunity, and sometimes gives pathogens an edge.

+PNNL’s microbiome science research deploys omics and synthetic biology to understand and manipulate the functional architecture of communities of bacteria, fungi, and archaea.
 These interactive organisms perform often little-understood services that profoundly shape the Earth and influence human health.

-In addition, researchers are investigating the fate and function of chemicals in humans and microbiomes with a focus on exposures from the environment, diet, industry, and warfighting.
+PNNL researchers are looking at how this diverse body of personalized microorganisms influences both the cause and prevention of disease.
+In addition, researchers investigate the fate and function of chemicals in humans and microbiomes with a focus on exposures from the environment, diet, industry, and warfighting.